Suitability of the Petit Basset Griffon Vendéen for Different Types of Owners

 Remember that PBGVs are social dogs that thrive on being part of the family unit.
 Regardless of whether they primarily live indoors or outdoors, they should always have access to their human family members and receive the love, attention, and care they deserve.

 In conclusion, the suitability of the Petit Basset Griffon Vendéen for indoor vs. outdoor living depends on factors such as exercise, space, and climate.
 While they can adapt to indoor living, they thrive in environments where they have access to both indoor and outdoor spaces and, most importantly, the companionship of their human family.
-Proper exercise, grooming, and socialization are key to ensuring their happiness and well-being, regardless of the living situation.
+Proper exercise, grooming, and socialisation are key to ensuring their happiness and well-being, regardless of the living situation.

 Suitability of the Petit Basset Griffon Vendéen for Being Left Alone